n8ta/Herpetology/README.md

 when ready for launch.
 Get in touch with me if you are interested in contributing to this project.

 Todo:
-- Ensure "photos" scraped are actually photos not html pages titled .jpg, lol that was a weird bug.
 - Streamline seeding into one command vs many rake tasks
 - Ruby version in gemfile
 - Import data from herpmapper